 Professor Galves also teaches several international courses to Americans and foreigners.
-He has taught Trial Advocacy in Chile and China, private international litigation in Austria, alternative dispute resolution in Germany, and each summer he teaches U.S. Securities Law as well as USA Legal Orientation to foreign attorneys and judges enrolled in the U.C.
-Davis international program.
+He has taught Trial Advocacy in Chile and China, private international litigation in Austria, alternative dispute resolution in Germany, and for many years taught U.S. Securities Law as well as USA Legal Orientation to foreign attorneys and judges enrolled in the U.C.
+Davis Law Orientation International Program.

 Following graduation from Harvard Law School in 1986, Galves served as a judicial clerk for Judge John L. Kane (U.S. District Court, District of Colorado).
 He later practiced with the Denver law firm of Holland & Hart, specializing in complex commercial litigation and litigation against former directors and officers in failed banks and savings and loan associations.
 Galves has worked on national banking legislation with both the Senate and House Banking Committees.
 Galves has done pro bono legal work in Chile on a human rights fellowship from Harvard, and was a Harvard teaching fellow in Principles of Economics (“EC 10”).

-Specialties: Courses Taught: Civil Procedure, Evidence, Trial Advocacy, Banking Law, Federal Courts, Computer-Assisted Litigation, Street Law.
+Law Course Specialties: Courses Taught: Civil Procedure, Evidence, Trial Advocacy, Banking Law, Federal Courts, Computer-Assisted Litigation, & Street Law.